-Cosmetic needling uses short needles (less than .5 mm long) to fractionally stimulate the epidermis and upper-dermis of your skin’s outer layers.
+Cosmetic microneedling also known as nano needling uses short needles (less than .5 mm long) to fractionally stimulate the epidermis and upper-dermis of your skin’s outer layers.
 Medical needling on the other hand, uses longer needles (.5 mm and longer) to stimulate the dermis, your skin’s deeper layers.

 Phase 1: Inflammation